 CSOSAS on a biennial basis since 19991.
 The objectives of the CSOSAS are to recognize the efforts of bureaux/departments ("B/Ds") and teams which provide excellent service, to promote a customer-focused culture in the civil service, and to inspire B/Ds and teams for continuous improvement in the delivery of public services.
-There are altogether eight award categories in the Scheme, namely -
+Awards under CSOSAS are presented at three levels, namely -

-- the inter-departmental Partnership Award for quality services to the public through collaboration among departments; - the departmental awards, comprising the Service Enhancement Award (further divided into Large Department and Small Department categories) and the Best Public Image Award; and - the team awards, comprising the Specialized Service Award, the Internal Service Award, the General Public Service Award, the Regulatory/Enforcement Service Award and the Crisis/Incident Support Service Award. - 4.
-There were Gold, Silver and Bronze prizes, and up to two Meritorious Awards for each award category (except the Best Public Image Award which only had Gold, Silver and Bronze prizes).
-In addition, each team award had a Special Citation for Innovation.
-In the 2013 Scheme, a Special Citation for Integrity Management was also introduced to the General Public Service Award and the Regulatory/Enforcement Service Award to recognize the best integrity management practices in the two team awards. - 5.
-According to the CSB, a two-stage adjudication process was adopted in the awarding of the inter-departmental Partnership Award, the departmental Service Enhancement Award and the team awards.
+- the inter-departmental Partnership Award for B/Ds that have succeeded in achieving notable service enhancement through collaboration; - the departmental awards, comprising the Departmental Service Enhancement Award (further divided into Large Department and Small Department categories) and the Best Public Image Award; and - the team awards, comprising the Specialized Service Award, the Internal Service Award, the General Public Service Award, the Regulatory/Enforcement Service Award and the Crisis/Incident Support Service Award.

+4. There were Gold, Silver and Bronze prizes, and Meritorious Awards for each award category (except the Best Public Image Award which only had Gold, Silver and Bronze prizes).

+5. In addition, each team award had a Special Citation for Innovation and Special Citation for Responsiveness to Customer Needs (the last citation was newly introduced for the 2015 Scheme).
+A Special Citation for Integrity Management was also given out under the General Public Service Award and the Regulatory/Enforcement Service Award to recognize the best integrity management practices in the two team awards.

+6. According to the CSB, a two-stage adjudication process was adopted in the awarding of the inter-departmental Partnership Award, the Departmental Service Enhancement Award and the team awards.
 The boards of examiners in the first stage comprised experienced practitioners from various service industries in the private sector.
-Legislative Council ("LegCo") Members and District Councillors, representatives from professional organizations, staff side members of the Central Consultative Councils and senior officials from CSB served on the final adjudication panels.
-For the Best Public Image Award, a sample of randomly selected members of the public and all members of LegCo and District Councils were invited to vote in a survey to select three departments with the best public image. - 6.
-To give recognition to the winning B/Ds and teams and to inform the public of these achievements, prize presentation ceremony was held and TV documentary programmes were produced and broadcast in local TV stations.
-A video series capturing the lessor-known, behind-the-scene efforts and commitment of civil servants going the extra mile in serving the public was also produced for broadcasting in over government venues, the website on service excellence (http://www.serviceexcellence.gov.hk), Youth Portal, Hong Kong Education City website and other social media channels such as Youtube.
-A School Promotion Programme covering school talks or visits to government facilities for students to understand more about the services provided by the Government had also been launched by the CSB.
+Legislative Council ("LegCo") Members and District Councils ("DCs") members, representatives from professional organizations, staff side members of the Central Consultative Councils and senior officials from the CSB served on the final adjudication panels.
+For the Best Public Image Award, a sample of randomly selected members of the public and all members of LegCo and DCs were invited to vote in a survey to select three departments with the best public image.

-The CSB has invited the Hong Kong Management Association to co-organize the CSOSAS since 2007 to enhance the interaction between the public and private sectors.
+1 The CSB has invited the Hong Kong Management Association to co-organize the CSOSAS since 2007 to enhance the interaction between the public and private sectors.